rapid7/insightconnect-plugins/elasticsearch/help.md

 # Description

 [Elasticsearch](https://www.elastic.co) is a distrbuted real-time search and analytics engine.
 This plugin allows for indexing and updating documents, as well as searching indexes and polling for new documents given a query.
+The Elasticsearch plugin will allow you to update and search documents.
+It will also allow you to check your cluster's health.
 This plugin utilizes the [Elasticsearch API](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html).

 # Key Features

-* Feature 1
+* Search documents
-* Feature 2
+* Update documents
-* Feature 3
+* Check your cluster's health

 # Requirements

-* Example: Requires an API Key from the product
+* An Elasticsearch server
-* Example: API must be enabled on the Settings page in the product
+* Elasticsearch credentials

 # Documentation